aryathaullah/aryathaullah/README.md

 # About Me:
 Hello, my name is Arya Athaullah Rafi.

-I am a dedicated software engineering student at Vocational High School 1 Surabaya with a strong passion for artificial intelligence and data science.
+I'm a dedicated software engineering student at Vocational High School 1 Surabaya with a strong passion for artificial intelligence and data science.
 I am eager to learn, grow, and contribute to innovative projects in these cutting-edge fields.

 ## Socials: